Close Menu

 Show your Medicaid card before you receive any services from the doctor.
 If you have a health or dental plan, then the plan may send you a card.
 Show both your Medicaid card and plan card when you see your doctors or fill medication.

 Your providers may ask to see photo ID with your Medicaid card.
 You can use a government issued photo ID like your driver’s license or a state ID card with your photo on it.
 It is up to your doctor to tell you what other ID they will accept.
-Find out more about Utah’s free and low cost heath services.
+Find out about Utah’s free and low cost heath services.

 HOW TO APPLY FOR MEDICAID BENEFITS IN NEVADA